supadupaplex/ps2-hl-tools/Release/PAK/ReadMe.txt

 PS2 HL PAK tool
-Developed by Alexey Leushin, Novosibirsk, 2017.
+Developed by Alexey Leushin, Novosibirsk, 2017-2018.
 Zlib library is used within this program to perform DEFLATE\INFLATE operations.

 This tool is intended to extract or create new PS2 Half-life PAK files.

+Changelog:
+- v1.22: I found out that address of GLOBAL.PAK deviates, so I added possibility to enter it manually
+- v1.3:  I fixed address calculation for GLOBAL.PAK so there is no more need to manually enter it

 How to use:
 1) Windows explorer - drag and drop file or directory on paktool.exe